Frequently asked questions

 How will Land Restoration Fund co-benefits work with the Australian Government Biodiversity Certificates / Nature Repair Market?

 The Australian Government passed the Nature Repair Act 2023 which established a framework for a voluntary national Nature Repair Market.
-This would see a biodiversity certificate issued to projects that enhance or protect native biodiversity (by meeting legislated biodiversity integrity standards) but which do not need to generate ACCUs.
-The biodiversity certificate would be tradable personal property; able to be owned and traded separately from land.
+A biodiversity certificate is issued to projects that enhance or protect native biodiversity (by meeting legislated biodiversity integrity standards) but which do not need to generate ACCUs.
+The biodiversity certificate is tradable personal property; able to be owned and traded separately from land.

 In contrast, LRF projects must generate:

-• LRF co-benefits by completing activities and reporting as per the LRF Co-benefit Standard (PDF, 2.1 MB) .
+- LRF co-benefits by completing activities and reporting as per the LRF Co-benefit Standard 2.1 MB).

 The Australian Government is consulting the Queensland Government as part of its work to establish the Nature Repair Market and determine how the different schemes will interact.